jenseneverest/openvision-oe/README.md

 # Download

-<strike>You could download our builds from https://openvision.tech/stb-images/</strike>
+You could download some test images from https://openvision.tech/stb-images/
 * How to use sdcard images (E.g. raspberrypi):

 You could use https://sourceforge.net/projects/win32diskimager/ or similar tools to write the image on a sdcard.